knowmetools/km-api/docs/API/know-me-gallery.rst

     :param int id: The ID of the know me user to create a media resource for.

     :form string name: The name to give the file being uploaded.
-    :form file resource: The file to upload.
+    :form file file: The file to upload.

     :>header Location: The URL of the created media resource's detail view.

     :>json int id: The ID of the created media resource.
     :>json string url: The URL of the created media resource's detail view.
     :>json string name: The name the media resource was created with.
-    :>json string resource: The URL of the file attached to the media resource.
+    :>json string file: The URL of the file attached to the media resource.

     :status 201: The media resource was succesfully created.
     :status 400: Invalid request.
 Check the response data for details.